simongray/clojure-dsl-resources/README.md

 * [daveyarwood/alda-clj](https://github.com/daveyarwood/alda-clj): A Clojure library for live-coding music with Alda.

 ### Text-based DSLs
-Some DSLs are implemented in Clojure, but compiled or interpreted from text.
+Some DSLs are based on text, but work on Clojure data.

-* [borkdude/sci](https://github.com/borkdude/sci): Configurable Clojure interpreter suitable for scripting and Clojure DSLs.
+* [clj-holmes/shape-shifter](https://github.com/clj-holmes/shape-shifter): Transforms a string pattern into clojure spec.
+* [gga/json-path](https://github.com/gga/json-path): An implementation of the JsonPath spec for Clojure.

 Data-oriented configuration
 ---------------------------